-Jane Fonda And Richard Perry Separate After 8 Years Together — Couple’s Beverly Hills Mansion Now Up For Sale At $13 Million
+Jane Fonda And Richard Perry Separate After Eight Years Together — Couple’s Beverly Hills Mansion Now Up For Sale At $13 Million

 Fonda admitted that before Richard Perry, she often changed herself to please the men in life, but blamed her father Henry Fonda for her behavior.

-“I was always a courageous woman,capable of confronting governments, but not men.
-I was a chameleon, the
+“I was always a courageous woman, capable of confronting governments, but not men.
+I was a chameleon, the woman men wanted me to be,” she told HELLO! magazine.

 “I don’t want to make a cheap analysis, but when you have, like I did, afather incapable of showing emotion, who spends his life telling you that no one will love you if you aren’t perfect, it leaves scars.”